stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/rules-pi-led-sensehat-command.md

 ### Test the rule

 In the same way as earlier, trigger the temperature threshold.
-The display of the SenseHat will show the "Too Hot"message if you use a Pi, or you will see the command being called in the output.
+The display of the SenseHat will show the "Too Hot" message if you use a Pi, or you will see the command being called in the output.

 # End of IoT Workshop